 Cash flow solutions for small businesses

-You’re probably familiar with your personal credit, but when was the last time you looked at your business credit score?
+You’re probably familiar with your personal credit score, but when was the last time you looked at your business' credit report?

-If you’re unsure, you’re not the only one...
-Despite businesses being advised to check their credit score every 12 months at the very least, approximately 66% of business owners in the UK have never checked their company credit score before.
+If you’re unsure, you’re not the only one.
+Despite businesses being advised to check their credit score every 12 months, approximately 66% of business owners in the UK have never checked their company credit score before.
 What’s more, roughly 90% are unsure of what goes into it.

 What exactly are the repercussions of this?
 Well, not only is a strong business credit score vital for obtaining funding, it also plays an important factor when looking for business insurance and negotiating contracts.
 As well as this, monitoring your credit score helps protect your business against fraud and identity theft.